Skip to content

 • repos\emulebb exists to hold history, remotes, and worktrees.
 Its intended neutral state is detached HEAD at origin/main.

-• Do not push WIP, checkpoint, or debug commits to main.
+• Do not push WIP, checkpoint, or debug commits to any managed repo.

-• Commit and push each completed coherent slice before starting the next unrelated slice unless the user explicitly asks to hold local commits.
+• Commit (and push, when pushing) each completed coherent slice before starting unrelated work unless the user explicitly asks to hold local commits.

 • Feature, bug, refactor, and CI backlog commit messages must include the tracked item id such as BUG-017, FEAT-015, REF-021, or CI-003.